DaveLiddament/php-generics-standard/README.md

 # PHP Generics specification (for static analysis)

+> This is very much work in progress.
+As of 29th Jan 2021 still trying to determine if there is a need for this and whether now is the time.
+>
-> This is a working document.
-Please raise issues or submit small PRs to enhance it.
+> If you see and problems or have and comments then please raise issues or submit small PRs to enhance the document.

 Generics in PHP are already a reality by using advanced static analysers such as [Psalm](https://psalm.dev) and [PHPStan](https://phpstan.org/).